 In an effort to get us to focus on the health of our bones for life, I was invited to attend the “Aging

-Differently Osteoporosis Influencer Summit” (hosted by Amgen) which convened women who blog about health and wellness (and even style) in order to give them the tools they need to help spread the message of bone health for life to their audiences.
+Differently Osteoporosis Influencer Summit” (hosted by Amgen) last fall, which convened women who blog about health and wellness (and even style) in order to give them the tools they need to help spread the message of bone health for life to their audiences.
 I was honored to serve as “Mistress of Ceremonies” at the event.

 Here are some of the surprising facts about osteoporosis (source: National Osteoporosis Foundation, where I serve as a trustee and Bone Health Ambassador) our attendees learned during the summit: